ggw5/ToyMake/README.md

 ## Intro
 store ".h" files in path ./include

-store ".cpp" files in path ./src
+store ".c" or ".cpp" files in path ./src

 ".o" files will be generate and store in path ./obj after make